 With the next 4 births, I chose various degrees of midwife-assisted births.
 Mostly women that I was apprenticing with.
 It wasn’t until my 4th birth that I saw very clearly AS A MOTHER what licensing meant for me and my birth.
 A scary newborn resuscitation, a very fearful transport via helicopter, a baby that was ultimately fine, but left me with a whole lot of healing to do.
 By my 6th birth, the pieces had come together for me AS A MOTHER and I realized just how allowing a third party to be part of my intimate experience was not serving me.
 Or my family.
 For this most recent babe, I am sure I horrified many of my licensed colleagues by following my inner knowing and inner truth and deciding that I was best served with only my husband and friends present.
 I knew too much.
 I could not accept or allow someone, no matter how much I may love her, into my birthing space when her JOB was to follow the rules and regulations set by a fearful, medically-minded State government.
 I could not and would not allow all of my personal information, including how long I labored or what size my baby’s head was, with anyone that had no business knowing.
 And although an unassisted birth was the most healing and amazing thing I have ever done, I mostly chose it because there was not that wise-woman servant available to me.
 And as a mother, that saddens me.

 In addition, it wasn’t long after this last birth that I also surrendered my midwifery license.
 I couldn’t talk the talk anymore without doing the walk; and in this journey, I realize that this is my passion.
-Not as a midwife per se…but as a woman.
-As a mother.
 To communicate my experience with you in hopes that you will consider the future of birth with your daughters and granddaughters in mind.
 Making birth the regulation of the State (by mandatory midwife licensing), will in time, render future generations incapable of making the choices that are each family’s right to make.
 No one, NO ONE has a right to tell me who, where or when I birth my baby.
 I ask you to consider your rights as well when supporting mandatory licensing for midwives.
 I believe that you, too, are smart enough and informed enough to make the right choices and decisions for you and your baby.